released/M031BSP_Software_SGPIO_I2C_Slave/README.md

   - Confirm the reset source on the next boot. `HardFault_Handler()` loops after printing the fault dump and does not intentionally reset the MCU.
 - If SMBus logs show timeout:
   - Check whether that port's SCL pin is being held low: `PA3/I2C1_SCL`, `PC1/I2C0_SCL`, or `PD0/USCI0_CLK`.
+  - __Confirm every enabled SMBus SCL/CLK pin has pull-up and idles high.__
-  - Confirm pull-up and common GND are present.
+  - Confirm common GND is present.
+  - I2C0 and USCI0 are initialized on every boot; leaving their clock pins floating or low will cause repeated timeout/recovery logs even if the active host test targets only I2C1.
   - Confirm only the SMBus profile owns PA2/PA3 when `BP_TYPE=1`.
   - Keep the software SCL-low monitor in `TMR1_IRQHandler()`; do not move it back into `SMBusSlave_*_Process()`.
   - Keep `SMBUS_SLAVE_USCI0_TIMEOUT_INTERRUPT_ENABLE` at `0U` when I2C0/I2C1/USCI0 are externally tied to the same SMBus lines.